fission/environments/python-fastapi/README.md

 dynamic loader.
 A few common dependencies are included in the requirements.txt file.

 Looking for ready-to-run examples?
-See the [Python examples directory](./examples).
+See the [Python FastAPI examples directory](./examples).

 ## Customizing this image